marshadmajeedh/SpringBootJourney/README.md

 # Day Six
  **1) @Configuration** <br>
-   - A class that has this annotation, implements method inside it exactly one and returns the instance and stores it in a centralized memory pool <br>
+   - A class that has this annotation, implements method inside it exactly one and returns the instance and stores it in a centralized memory pool. <br>

  **2) CommandLineRunner** <br>
-   - A interface that runs code automatically when the spring boot application runs <br>
+   - A interface that runs code automatically when the spring boot application runs. <br>